 Kaitlyn: [aside] I should have gone to dental school.

-Bob: So what I need you to do is shift our entire TV ad budget to shows that are hits with the 18-29 demo.
+Bob: So what I need you to do is shift our entire TV ad budget to shows that appeal to this 18-29 demo.

 Kaitlyn: Uh, aren’t those TV demos just a sales trick?
 I read that ABC concocted the whole “younger viewers are better” scam 50 years ago just to sell more ads on “The Jetsons.”